Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Translation for Real User Queries

-Based on the results shown in Figure \ref{fig:M3Exam}, we have the following observations: 1) For ChatGPT, translation may not always result in improved performance for all languages.
-This observation aligns with the conclusions drawn in the study by \citealp{zhang_m3exam_2023}.
+Based on the results shown in Figure \ref{fig:M3Exam}, we have the following observations: 1) For ChatGPT, translation may not always result in improved performance.
+This observation aligns with the conclusions in the study by \citealp{zhang_m3exam_2023}.
 The effectiveness of translation largely depends on whether translation errors outweigh any potential gains in better comprehension.
-2) Translation helps \texttt{Llama-2-70B-chat} in all the languages, suggesting that the model's underperformance is due to poor language understanding rather than limitations of cultural knowledge.
-3) \texttt{Qwen1.5-72B-Chat} and \texttt{Yi-34B-Chat} excel in Chinese proficiency.
-The translation process hurts Chinese performance, highlighting the significant influence of translation errors on comprehension.
-Despite this, translation may still enhance performance in other languages, notably for \texttt{Yi-34B-Chat}.
+2) Translation helps Llama-2-70B-chat in all the languages, suggesting that the model's underperformance is due to poor language understanding rather than limitations of cultural knowledge.
+3) Qwen1.5-72B-Chat and Yi-34B-Chat excel in Chinese proficiency.
+The translation hurts Chinese performance, highlighting the significant influence of translationese on comprehension.
+Despite this, it may boost performance in other languages, notably for Yi-34B-Chat, indicating that they are far from ideal multilingual LLMs.

-From this experiment, it is evident that while translation serves as a straightforward and initially effective strategy to enhance the performance of English-centric LLMs on non-English tasks, it falls short of being optimal.
-Directly training LLMs in specific languages can yield superior results by eliminating the potential for translation errors.